 Breakfast could essentially be my middle name.
-It’s my favourite meal of the day and quite frankly the type of meal I could eat for lunch and dinner.
+It’s my favorite meal of the day and quite frankly the type of meal I could eat for lunch and dinner too.

 When visiting Las Vegas, there are countless restaurant and food options available at your door step.
 No matter what your taste buds prefer, you’ll find something to satisfy your appetite here.

-While there are plenty of breakfast and brunch buffets at the popular hotels (my favourite is Wicked Spoon at the Cosmopolitan), I recommend venturing off the Vegas Strip one morning instead.
-Bring your appetite and enjoy an amazing meal at one of these affordable restaurants!
+While there are plenty of breakfast and brunch buffets at the popular hotels (my favorite is Wicked Spoon at the Cosmopolitan), I recommend venturing off the Vegas Strip one morning instead.
+Bring your appetite and enjoy an amazing meal at one of these affordable restaurants.